I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getfcppersistentbinding.md

 <p> </p>

 ## -remarks
 <p>The <b>HBA_GetFcpPersistentBinding</b> routine retrieves a set of bindings between operating system and fibre channel protocol (FCP) identifiers for the logical units that it can enumerate.
 These bindings persist across reboots of the operating system.</p>

-<p>The <b>HBA_GetFcpPersistentBinding</b> routine retrieves a set of bindings between operating system and fibre channel protocol (FCP) identifiers for the logical units that it can enumerate.
-These bindings persist across reboots of the operating system.</p>

 ## -requirements